uunicorn/garage/README.md

 to [this](test.sh).
 This server is only visible within my Wifi network, so Wifi password is effectively used to restricts access to this resource.

+## Hardware
+Connect a piece of wire to GPIO18 pin.
+Ideally ~2m long, but ~20cm works as well.
+This is your antenna.

 ## Building
 Instructions may vary depending on your RPi version.